mwherman2000/neo-npcc/README.md

 * NEO Persistable Classes
 * Long name: NEO Persistable Class (NPC) Framework 2.0
-* Byline: An Efficient Object-Oriented Framework for C#.NEO Smart Contract Development
+* Byline: An Efficient Entity-based Framework for C#.NEO Smart Contract Development

 ## What is the subset of C# supported by the NEO compiler and NEO VM?